dakirk/EC444-Team2-Upneja-Martin-Kirk/quest-2/report.md

 ## Investigative Question
 *How fast can you sample each sensor and at what resolution based on the data sheet specs for each item?*

+- The ultrasonic sensor can be sampled at a rate of once every 100ms at a resolution of 5mm when using the analog input.
+- The IR rangefinder can be sampled at a rate of once every 38.3ms±9.6ms at a resolution of 1cm.
+- The thermistor can be sampled at a rate of ___ at a resolution of ___.

 ## Sketches and Photos
 ![Sensor wiring](images/wiring.jpg)
 *Our wiring scheme*